10-vaibhav-10/LocalRepo/README.md

 intializing it as "git init"

 3:
-We add a file and then connect local repo to remote repo using => git add "filename"
+We add a file and then we add the file from local repo to remote repo using => git add "filename"

 4:
 Now, we need to commit the files too. using